detailyang/closewait/README.md

 # Install

-1. cargo install closewait
-2. Download the binary from [closewait/releases](https://github.com/detailyang/closewait/releases)
+Download the binary from [closewait/releases](https://github.com/detailyang/closewait/releases)

-> only support linux
+> only support linux platform

 # License
 closewait is under the [MIT license](/LICENSE).
 See the [LICENSE](/LICENSE) file for details.